Runelvys Hernández: Career

-Hernandez was released by the Royals on December 7, 2006, and signed to a minor-league contract by the Boston Red Sox on December 22, 2006.
-The contract he signed with the Red Sox included an opt-out clause that would become effective if he was not on the Major League roster by June 1.
+Hernandez was released by the Royals on 7 December 2006, and signed to a minor-league contract by the Boston Red Sox on 22 December 2006.
+The contract he signed with the Red Sox included an opt-out clause that would become effective if he was not on the Major League roster by 1 June.
 On that date, he exercised that option and was released.
-On June 5, he signed a minor league contract with the New York Yankees.
-He was released a month later on July 6.
-On July 17, he signed a minor league contract with the Pittsburgh Pirates, but would be released less than a month later.
+On 5 June, he signed a minor league contract with the New York Yankees.
+He was released a month later on 6 July.
+On 17 July, he signed a minor league contract with the Pittsburgh Pirates, but would be released less than a month later.